npmcdn-to-unpkg-bot/social-wall/README.md

 Bravo !
 You're now ready to configure your PHP file...

 #APIs configuration
-If you have trouble creating any application, take a look at the **Annex** part below.
+_If you have trouble creating any application, take a look at the **Annex** part below._

 ##Facebook
-To configure your connection to Facebook all you need is two informations :
+To configure your connection to Facebook all you need is two information :
 * Your `App ID`
 * Your `App Secret`